radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 Here we're using [endless methods](https://allaboutcoding.ghinda.com/endless-method-a-quick-intro){:target="_blank"}.
 Yes, they did save 2 lines per each method, playing a role in the full game being exactly 100 lines, but that's not why I used them!
 The only requirement of endless methods is that the method body is just **one expression**, how ever many lines it spans.
 Notice there are several methods on `Coordinate` and `Board` which could also be endless methods.
 I didn't use it there because the result wasn't very readable.
 Aesthetics matter.

 ## Putting it all together
-The last thing is putting it all into a game we can actually play from the command line.
+Finally, we assemble all components into a playable command-line game.

 We want to be able to run it with `ruby lib/play.rb 20, 10, 20` and params defining: width, height, and number of mines.
 For that we'll parse the command line arguments:
 ```ruby